Step Up Revolution: Plot

-The final flash mob is aimed at the development's public announcement, with the help of members from The House of Pirates, including Moose (Adam Sevani), Vladd, Hair, and Jenny Kido.
+Ricky bails Sean and Eddy out of jail for being caught in the flash mob, and the lifelong friends make up.
+They then mob the development's public announcement, with the help of members from The House of Pirates, including Moose, Vladd, Hair, and Jenny Kido.

 Sean and Emily then perform the original audition piece.
 Seeing his daughter so happy, William decides to build the community up rather than tear it down.
-Reconciled, Sean and Emily kiss passionately and make up, and Sean and Eddy make a deal with the owner of the marketing firm that represents Nike for the Mob to dance in their commercials.
+Sean and Emily kiss and make up, and the owner of the marketing firm that represents Nike makes a deal with the Mob to dance in their commercials.